Aussie PM Scott Morrison Promises U.S. 'Another 100 Years of Friendship'

-Australian Prime Minister Scott Morrison arrived in Washington, DC, late Thursday night for a week-long U.S. visit, promising to lay the foundations for another 100 years of friendship between the two staunch allies.
+Australian Prime Minister Scott Morrison arrived in Washington, DC, Thursday for a week-long U.S. visit, promising to lay the foundations for another 100 years of friendship between the two staunch allies.

 Touching down at Joint Base Andrews, the Australian conservative leader said the visit would improve the defence, security and economic partnership between the two countries, and joint activities in the Indo-Pacific region and the Middle East.